quarksuite/components/README.md

 # Quarksuite (Components)

-This repo contains and documents components for building the (WIP) Quarksuite desktop GUI.
-If you want to learn more about the what and why of the Quarksuite project, please [visit the core repo](https://github.com/quarksuite/core).
+This repo contains and documents components for building Quarksuite GUIs.
+If you want to learn more about what this is and why it exists, please [visit the core repo](https://github.com/quarksuite/core).

 ## Installation